destroyedlolo/TaHomaCtrl/README.md

 TaHomaCtl was initially made as a Proof of Concept (PoC) before integrating something in Marcel (or as an autonomous daemon).

 > [!NOTE]
-> Yes, I'm proudly part of Somfy/Overkiz, but this code doesn't contain any internals : it was built only from publicly available information and my own testing.
+> Yes, I'm proudly part of Somfy/Overkiz, but this code doesn't contain any internals' and will not to avoid any interest conflict : it was built only from publicly available information and my own testing.<br>
 > No, don't ask me about anything not made public, I'll not reply.

 ### Vibe coding testing

-TaHomaCtl uses some technologies I hadn't coded before, like mDNS advertising.
+**TaHomaCtl** uses some technologies I hadn't coded before, like mDNS advertising.
 This small project was a good candidate to test AI companions (ChatGPT and Gemini) and vibe coding.
 AI generated code, sometime corrected, can be found in TestCodes.
 The result is quite mixed :

 - mDNS : the outcome is poor, sometime bad !
 ChatGPT stays on its own mistakes (non-existent functions, stupid assumptions, wrong strategies, ...).
 Then I ask Gemini to correct and got some improvements.
 But, all in all, the result is heavy, not flexible and doesn't suite my quality standard, by far.